-- With a history of near-fatal asthma requiring intubation and mechanical ventilation - Who have had a hospitalization or emergency care visit for asthma in the past year - Who are currently using or have recently stopped using oral glucocorticosteroids - Who are not currently using inhaled glucocorticosteroids - Who are overdependent on rapid-acting inhaled β2-agonists, especially those who use more than one canister of salbutamol (or equivalent) monthly - With a history of psychiatric disease or psychosocial problems, including the use of sedatives - With a history of noncompliance with an asthma medication plan.
+- With a history of near-fatal asthma requiring intubation and mechanical ventilation - Who have had a hospitalization or emergency care visit for asthma in the past year - Who are currently using or have recently stopped using oral glucocorticosteroids - Who are not currently using inhaled glucocorticosteroids - Who are overdependent on rapid-acting inhaled β2agonists, especially those who use more than one canister of salbutamol (or equivalent) monthly - With a history of psychiatric disease or psychosocial problems, including the use of sedatives - With a history of poor adherence with asthma medications and/or a written asthma action plan.

 Response to treatment may take time and patients should be closely monitored using clinical as well as objective measurements.
-The increased treatment should continue until measurements of lung function (PEF or FEV1) return to their previous best (ideally) or plateau, at which time a decision to admit or discharge can be made based upon these values.
+The increased treatment should continue until measurements of lung function (PEF or $FEV_1$ ) return to their previous best (ideally) or plateau, at which time a decision to admit or discharge can be made based upon these values.
 Patients who can be safely discharged will have responded within the first two hours, at which time decisions regarding patient disposition can be made.